Automattic/safe-report-comments/readme.txt

 Tested up to: 5.0
 Stable tag: 0.4.1

 This plugin gives your visitors the possibility to report a comment as inappropriate.
 After a set threshold is reached the comment is put into moderation where the moderator can decide whether or not he want to approve the comment or not.
 If a comment is approved by a moderator it will not be auto-moderated again while still counting the amount of reports.

 == Description ==

 This plugin gives your visitors the possibility to report a comment as inappropriate.
 After a set threshold is reached the comment is put into moderation where the moderator can decide whether or not he want to approve the comment or not.
 If a comment is approved by a moderator it will not be auto-moderated again while still counting the amount of reports.

+Requires PHP7+

 == Installation ==